 Whilst the importance of deterring clubs from breaching the Regulations is undoubted, one positive consequence of a prolonged case may be further scrutiny of the wider issue surrounding young players.
 It seems inevitable that the exploitation referred to above will continue as money continues to flow into the game.
 With Spain's three leading clubs now having been embroiled in legal cases concerning their conduct in the transfer and registration of young players, those involved in the game must continue their efforts to raise awareness of player trafficking and work to eradicate it.

 If you require further information on anything covered in this briefing please contact Thomas Rudkin (firstname.lastname@example.org; 020 3375 7586) or your usual contact at the firm on 020 3375 7000.
-Further information can also be found on the Sports page on our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.